kohkimakimoto/phpmigrate/README.md

 You need to configure to connect your MySQL database to migrate.

 Please open `migrate.php` downloaded.
-And Modify below settings for your environment.
+And modify below settings for your environment.

     MigrationConfig::set('database_dsn',         'mysql:dbname=yourdatabase;host=localhost');
     MigrationConfig::set('database_user',        'user');